ascheben/bitou_analysis/README.md

 # bitou_analysis
-This pipeline was used for the population genetic analysis of bitou bush, an invasive plant
+This pipeline was used for the population genetic analysis of bitou bush, an invasive plant in Australia.
 # dependencies
 ## core tools
 * snakemake 5.4.0